input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

     -- ^ the sidechain epoch of the new committee
   , newValidatorAddress :: Address
-    -- ^ the validator address where the new committee will reside (this allows -- one to reuse the `CommitteeHashPolicy` when one change the -- cryptographic mechanisms)
+    -- ^ the validator address where the new committee will reside (this allows -- one to reuse the `CommitteeHashPolicy` when one changes the -- committee certificate verification minting policy) }
-  }
 ```